 The Company identified an immaterial error in its previously issued annual and interim financial statements.
-The error relates to accounting for the freestanding derivative instrument further described in the "Note 10 - Interest Rate Swap and Freestanding Derivative," affecting annual financial statements as of and for the year ended December 31, 2022 and interim financial statements as of and for the six months ended June 30, 2022 and as of and for the nine months ended September 30, 2022 and internal manual statements as or and to the statements were determined to be quantitatively and qualitatively immaterial.
+The error relates to accounting for the freestanding derivative instrument further described in the "Note 10 - Interest Rate Swap and Freestanding Derivative," affecting annual financial statements as of and for the year ended December 31, 2022 and interim financial statements as of and for the six months ended June 30, 2022 and as of and for the nine months ended September 30, 2022.
+The impact of the error to prior periods' financial statements were determined to be quantitatively and qualitatively immaterial.
 In order to improve the consistency and comparability of the financial statements, the Company has revised its previously issued annual and interim financial statements to correct the error.